 Hotel Pool: Daybeds (starting at $75) and cabanas (starting at $175) are available to non-hotel guests

 The second-floor rooftop pool matches the low-key yet luxurious mood of the casino-free Vdara resort.
 The pool is heated and open year-round.
 Most cabana have their own dipping pools.

 The Venetian and Palazzo sister resorts each have their own expansive pool decks, which are connected by wraparound walkways.
-Altogether, there are 10 pools, including the lounge-vibe of the adults-only Aquatic Club and Tao Beach, a wild pool party with a contemporary Asian theme and surprisingly good sushi.
+Altogether, there are 10 pools, including the lounge-vibe of the adults-only Aquatic Club.
+The Palazzo side was given a recent makeover and now includes luxe air-conditioned cabanas and the Spritz cocktail lounge.

-For the party crowd, Encore Beach Club operates day and night with top DJs and celebrity guests in full “free swim” mode.
-Both Wynn and Encore have other pools on property that are more quiet and secluded.
+Both Wynn and Encore have additional pools on property that are more quiet and secluded.